Okikiola-Michael/random_forest_lulc/RF_Landsat.md

 ### Predictor variables to use for classification

 _Several bands, topographic data, climatic data and indices can be used as predictors when classifying LULC.
-Here, we only used selected Sentinel bands.
+Here, we only used selected Landsat bands.
 The spectral values of the bands are extracted using the training and validation points.
 The "level" is unique to different land covers._